 1. Gas

 For many college students, purchasing gas is a regular weekly or biweekly event.
-Using your student card to buy gas is convenient, and it allows you to practice using credit responsibly.
-At the end of the month, you can pay back the outstanding balance with one easy payment.
-Over time, this can help you build your credit score.
+Using your student card to buy gas is convenient and allows you to practice using your credit card responsibly.
+At the end of the month, you can easily pay off the outstanding balance with a single payment.
+Consistently paying your bills on time shows your credit card issuer that you are capable of responsibly handling your credit, which in turn can help boost your credit score.

-Fortunately, using your credit card can also be safer than using a debit card.
-Gas stations are hot spots for card theft using credit card skimmers, which are small electronic devices that thieves place in payment terminals to steal card information.
-If your information happens to be stolen, credit cards often offer better fraud protection than debit cards.
+Thankfully, using your credit card can also be safer than using a debit card.
+Gas stations are common targets for card theft using credit card skimmers, which are small electronic devices used by thieves to steal card details.
+If your information happens to be stolen, credit cards typically offer better fraud protection than debit cards.
 Plus, you won’t be held liable for any purchases you didn’t make.

 "Helps build my credit in a safe and efficient way.
 Also, allows me to buy groceries and gas, then immediately pay it off, so I don't lose money." - Hannah, 1FBUSA cardholder from TX